hanpari/sovereign/source/02/051_the egg.md

 "Table decorations," confirmed Gromov, adding no more details.
 "See you later, Miss Yeuxbleu.
 I'm looking forward to another opportunities to have a chitchat with you.
 After I glue back together my fragile male ego, of course.
 By the way, inform Professor Zhutra that I want to speak with him afterward.
 I am curious what business had the University-owned spaceship in this part of Universe."

-Quite satisfied that he managed to have the last word, Gromov hurried back to his cabin where the monitoring software run on one of screens, supplied by several strategically placed cameras, installed by Uriah.
+Quite satisfied that he managed to have the last word, Gromov hurried back to his cabin where the monitoring software, supplied by several strategically placed cameras, installed by Uriah.

 "What was the moron thinking?
 That I am a voyeur or what?"

-Recalling the Uriah's lewd winking and Simone's condescending tone, Gromov hesitated, but in the end, he still kept watching the situation in the cabin, putting the safety before privacy.
+Recalling the Uriah's lewd winking and Simone's condescending tone, Gromov hesitated, but in the end, he still kept watching the situation, prioritized  safety over privacy.

 Nevertheless, when Simone dropped her towel, he did not bother to look away, enjoying the view shamelessly.